Northern Adventure ferry

 Review of Northern Adventure ferry

-MS Northern Adventure ferry is a Ro-Ro passenger vessel owned and operated by the Canadian company BC FERRIES.
-The ship has a max capacity of 600 passengers and 87 cars.
-The vessel was launched in 2004 and currently operates on the "Inside Passage" (Kaien Island-Vancouver Island) ferry route Prince Rupert-Port Hardy (crossing time 21,5 hours, during summer), as well as on the "Haida Gwaii" ferry route Prince Rupert-Skidegate Graham Island (crossing time 7 hours, during Fall-Winter-Spring).
+MS Northern Adventure is a Ro-Ro passenger vessel owned and operated by the Canadian company BC FERRIES.
+The ship has a maximum capacity of 600 passengers and 87 cars.
+Launched in 2004, she currently operates on the “Inside Passage” (Kaien Island–Vancouver Island) ferry route Prince Rupert–Port Hardy (21.5-hour summer crossing), as well as on the “Haida Gwaii” ferry route Prince Rupert–Skidegate, Graham Island (7-hour crossing during fall, winter, and spring).

 Cabins

-As cruise ferry, Northern Adventure has a total of 74 cabins (on decks 5 and 7), all of which are air-conditioned and with en-suite bathrooms.
+As a cruise ferry, Northern Adventure has a total of 74 cabins (on decks 5 and 7), all air-conditioned and with en-suite bathrooms.
 The ferry company provides bed linens, towels, and toiletries.
-The ship additionally has reclining seats.
-Some staterooms are wheelchair-accessible (adapted for disabled passengers).
+The ship also features reclining seats.
+Some staterooms are wheelchair-accessible and adapted for disabled passengers.

-The ship's staterooms as categories are Luxury, Outside and Inside.
+The stateroom categories are Luxury, Outside, and Inside.

-• Luxury Cabins (forward on Deck 7) are beautifully appointed and fitted with TVs and DVD players.
+• Luxury Cabins (forward on Deck 7) are well appointed and equipped with TVs and DVD players.

-• On Deck 5 are located all 4-berth Outside Cabins (Quads), as well as Quad Inside Cabins (no window views).
-Outside cabins are with one large round-shaped window (non-opening).
+• Deck 5 houses all 4-berth Outside Cabins (Quads), as well as Quad Inside Cabins (no window views).
+Outside cabins have a large round, non-opening window.

-• Each stateroom is fitted with a toilet, shower, washbasin, 2 lower beds (twins / non-convertible to double bed) and wall-mounted bunk beds.
+• Each stateroom includes a toilet, shower, washbasin, two lower beds (twins, non-convertible to a double), and wall-mounted bunk beds.

-• For foot passengers, on Deck 5 are available coin-operated showers and pillow/blanket rentals.
+• For foot passengers, Deck 5 offers coin-operated showers and pillow/blanket rentals.

 All passenger cabins are equipped with life jackets.
-Additional life vests are stowed in marked lockers on decks 6 and 7.
+Additional life vests are stored in marked lockers on decks 6 and 7.

-Cabins can be booked onboard by checking in with the Chief Steward's Office (located midship-aft on Deck 5).
+Cabins can be booked onboard by checking in at the Chief Steward’s Office (midship–aft on Deck 5).

 Northern Adventure ferry ship (BC FERRIES)